How much does SFA cost?

 Keep in mind that your total cost also depends on factors such as how many credit hours you’re taking, your choice of residence hall, the meal plan you select and the textbooks and materials required for each of your classes.
 Cost also varies depending on whether you’re an undergraduate or a graduate student, or participating in the Fixed Rate Tuition Plan.

-*Loan Fees: Additional loan fees are required to be added to a student's COA budget for any student loan borrowed.
+*Loan Fees: Additional loan fees are required to be added to a student's Cost of Attendance budget for any student loan borrowed.

 To qualify as a Texas resident, you must have lived in Texas for at least one year prior to enrollment at SFA.
 If your parents claimed you as a dependent on their most recent federal tax return, their residency status will be used to determine whether you qualify for in-state tuition.